 The language of this younger second generation signer is enriched lexically, syntactically, and prosodically.
 Constituents are typically characterized syntactically by both a subject and a predicate.
 Pronouns abound to mark this argument structure.
-There is reported speech, interrogatives marked both by a general wh- sign and by facial intonation.
-And perhaps the most striking structural leap is in the presence of dependency in the constituent structure.
-Linking prosody is indicated in the figure with >> -- e.g., a temporal clause, 'in the morning', prosodically linked to 'she sat thinking', reported speech ('Where have you been', etc.) prosodically linked to the report of who spoke ('Your father said').
-In these examples, we see a dependency relation between the constituents, both in the meaning, and in the prosody (as described in Section 4).
+There is reported speech, as well as interrogatives marked both by a general wh-sign and by facial intonation.
+And perhaps the most striking structural leap in the younger signers is the presence of dependency in the constituent structure.
+Linking prosody is shown in the figure with \gg , e.g., a temporal clause 'in the morning', prosodically linked to 'she sat thinking'.
+Here we see a dependency relation between the constituents, both in the meaning and in the prosody (as explained in section 5).
+The other examples of linking prosody in this excerpt have the feel of asking the addressee for confirmation of the three related propositions describing the event.

-The segment in parentheses in the gloss box is a parenthetical, set off prosodically in the following way.
+The segment in parentheses in the gloss box of Fig. 9 is a parenthetical, set off prosodically in the following way.
 The signer turns her upper body slightly to the side, her head down and gaze toward the signer, brows raised and head forward to gain confirmation from the addressee that she remembers that the second wife was pregnant when she came to visit the addressee's family.
 At the end of the parenthetical segment, she resumes her earlier posture and continues with the story.
 This shows not only embedding at the level of propositions, but embedding of one discourse segment within another.